Christian Furr

-Christian Furr (born 1966, Heswall, Wirral, England) is an English painter.
+Christian Furr (born 1966) is an English painter.
 In 1995 he was commissioned to paint Queen Elizabeth II.

 Education

 Furr was educated at Ladymount Primary School, Heswall, and St Anselm's College, Birkenhead.
 He later did a foundation course at Wirral Metropolitan College, and a Fine Art degree at De Montfort University.

 Career

 In 1995, at the age of 28, he was commissioned by the Royal Overseas League to paint Queen Elizabeth II.
 The Queen chose Furr from among a number of artists, and the portrait was painted at Buckingham Palace.
 The portrait hangs on permanent display at the Royal Overseas League headquarters in London and is viewable by the public.
 In 2002, Furr painted Cardinal Cormac Murphy-O'Connor for Westminster Cathedral along with Bishop Patrick O'Donoghue and Bishop George Stack.

 In 2005, Britvic commissioned Furr to create a painting marking 70 years of Robinsons (drink) the Wimbledon Championships on Centre Court.
 The giant canvas featuring Tim Henman and Fred Perry was completed by over one thousand people at Wimbledon.
 The original hangs at britvic headquarters, UK.
 In 2008, he was commissioned to paint Sultan, Crown Prince of Saudi Arabia.

 In 2010, with the chairman, Furr presented The Duke of Edinburgh with a print of his portrait of the Queen, at the Eccentric Club.
 In November 2012, Furr was artist and curator in the art exhibition "Liverpool Love" at the new Museum of Liverpool in aid of Claire House Hospice.
 The exhibition included works by Yoko Ono, Sir Peter Blake David Mach, and many respected artists from the art and music scene.

 In 2013 Furr had a show of neon artworks created with the late Chris Bracey. entitled 'The Staying Alive Neon Collection'.

 In 2014, he was appointed to the Artists' General Benevolent Institution 'AGBI', the oldest charity in Great Britain, and was founded by J. M. W. Turner.
 Furr completed a portrait of Thomas van Straubenzee and Lady Melissa Percy, unveiled this year at the Chelsea Arts Club.